rubencadur/rubencadur/README.md

 - :seedling: I'm trying to find a better way to teach programming to everyone.

-- :jigsaw: My free time is for my kids, my friends and basketball.
-Read tech articles and learning something new is part of my work.
+- :jigsaw: My free time is for my family, my friends and basketball.
+Read tech articles and learning something new every day is part of my work.

 - :mailbox: How to reach me >> [![Linkedin Badge](https://img.shields.io/badge/-rubencadur-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rubencadenas)